Marine Wax Protects Your Boat Finish

 Expert Tips for Optimal Results

-Applying wax in cooler temperatures and shaded areas prevents premature drying.
+Applying wax in cooler temperatures and shaded areas prevents premature drying that ruins the finish.
 Starting early in the morning or late in the afternoon can avoid direct sunlight interference.
-Always follow the product instructions and recommendations for best results.
+Always follow product instructions and recommendations for best results rather than guessing.

 Layering additional coats can provide extra protection, especially for vessels frequently used in harsh conditions.
 However, allow sufficient curing time between coats.
-Multiple thin coats are more effective than a single thick one.
+Multiple thin coats are more effective than single thick one that doesn’t bond properly.